 After nearly five years of quiet, plans to redevelop one of the Arts District's numerous cold storage facilities with a towering Bjarke Ingels-designed development has roared back to life.

-To close out the year, the Los Angeles Department of City Planning has published a draft environmental impact report for 670 Mesquit, Vella Group's proposed mixed-use, high-rise complex along the east bank of the L.A.
+To close out the year, the Los Angeles Department of City Planning has published a draft environmental impact report for 670 Mesquit, Vella Group's proposed mixed-use, high-rise complex along the west bank of the L.A.
 River.
 The project, which would rise from a roughly 5.5-acre site at 670 Mesquit Street, would consist of:

 - roughly 944,000 square feet of offices;